Juniper/contrail-common/README.md

 # contrail-common
-Shared repo for common code such as schema, UVEs, libs, etc
+Shared repo for common code such as schema, UVEs, libs, etc.